eclap/fs_tutorial/front-end/README.md

 - Implement delete confirmation modal.
 - Due to time constraint, I was not able to write tests, but it is something I will usually implement right after I'm able to submit, if not during the development.
 - I wanted to include status and a title/description search in filter but it seems like in DynamoDB, only "scan" can use "contain()" and not "query" which I used.
-Will need to investigate this more specifically indexing.
+Will need to investigate this more, specifically indexing.